Drone First Responder system · Based in Traverse City, Michigan

 Lifesaving tools reach the bystander first

-Often arriving ahead of ground units, the drone delivers its AED and naloxone to the people already on scene — guiding the 911 caller through defibrillation or overdose reversal.
+Designed to arrive ahead of ground units, the drone delivers its AED and naloxone to the people already on scene — guiding the 911 caller through defibrillation or overdose reversal.
 Crews then roll in informed: number of patients, incident type, access conditions, active hazards already known before they step out of the vehicle.

 System architecture